eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 - There are reports that Digital Ocean block storage is too slow, as of late 2021.
 - Strato V-Server is too slow as of late 2021.

-Dedicated servers with SSD or NVMe will always have sufficient IOPS.
+Dedicated servers with SATA or NVMe SSD will always have sufficient IOPS.
 Do avoid hardware RAID though, see below.
-OVH Advance line as well as Hetzner are well-liked dedicated options; Linode or Strato or any other provider will work as well.
+OVH Advance line is a well-liked dedicated option; Linode or Strato or any other provider will work as well.

 For own hardware, we've seen three causes of low IOPS:
+- DRAMless or QLC SSD.
+Choose a ["mainstream" SSD](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) with TLC and DRAM.
+Enterprise / data center SSDs will always work great; consumer SSDs vary.
 - Overheating of the SSD.
 Check `smartctl -x`.
-You want the SSD to be at or below 40 degrees Celsius.
+You want the SSD to be at ~ 40-50 degrees Celsius, so it does not throttle.
-- External SSD with a USB controller that can't keep up.
-Samsung T5 has been shown to work, as has Samsung T7 with the right firmware.
-T7 is slower.
 - Hardware RAID, no TRIM support.
 [Flash the controller](https://gist.github.com/yorickdowne/fd36009c19fdbee0337bffc0d5ad8284) to HBA and use software RAID.

-In some cases, the SSD itself can't keep up, e.g. reports of this with WD Green SN350, Crucial BX500.
-While they sync slowly, even QLC/DRAMless SSDs can be "enough" - this depends heavily on model.
-Given the option, you may want to [choose a "mainstream" SSD](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) for better sync and pruning performance.